-- (1) The proposal complies with the Flood Hazard overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code; - (c) the existing dwelling is not located within the flood hazard overlay area and does not pose any additional risk in the event of flooding. - (d) there is sufficient area on lot 2 for a dwelling and associated infrastructure to be built outside of the flood hazard area. - (2) The proposal complies with the Bushfire Hazard overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code; - (c) the proposed use will not increase the risk to people or property. - (d) Suitable bushfire fighting water storage system existing. - (e) Existing dwelling is outside of the bushfire hazard area and there is sufficient area on both lots for future development. - (3) The proposal complies with the Natural Features and Resources overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code - (c) the proposed development is not located within the identified mapped MSES area and does no pose any additional impact on the MSES area. - (d) The proposed development will consolidate the agricultural land classified as Class A or B and enhance the agricultural useability of the site.
+- (1) The proposal complies with the Bushfire Hazard overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code; - (c) the proposed use will not increase the risk to people or property.
+There is suitable area on both proposed lots for a dwelling to be constructed with the buffer zone or outside of the bushfire hazard zone; - (d) dams and water sources exist on the site containing a quantity of water that is suitable given the level of development; - (e) any future dwelling would be assessable against the bushfire hazard code if it does not comply with the acceptable outcomes of the bushfire hazard code. - (2) The proposal complies with the Natural Features and Resources overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code - (c) the proposed realignment will consolidate the agricultural land classified as Class A or B therefore reducing the existing fragmentation, - (d) suitable sites are available for future structures to be built outside of the mapped MSES area and as such infrastructure will not affect the identified MSES areas.